Patrick Chambers (labor organizer): Cotton strike

-Criminal Syndicalism Trial
+Criminal syndicalism trial

 In 1934 as labor battles continued in California, the Associated Farmers of California spearheaded ongoing arrests of union leaders, and “effectively ended the organizing capacities of the CAWIU.
 CAWIU headquarters in Sacramento had been infiltrated by undercover operatives who sent information back to the Associated Farmers as well a to the Sacramento County district attorney.

 On July 20, district attorney Neil McAllister along with Sacramento police chief William Hallanan raided the state headquarters of the CAWIU and arrested twenty-four suspected radicals on charges of vagrancy.
 The arrests were admitted to be prompted by “the pressure of agricultural interests."
 While the initial arrest cited Chambers for vagrancy, on August 15 Chambers, along with Caroline Decker and others, was indicted by a grand jury on charges of criminal syndicalism.

 While waiting for the trial to begin, Chambers “was a representative of the Communist Party at the Socialist Party Convention."
 He was nominated as a candidate for the United States senate at the state convention of the Communist Party in Sacramento and received 1,025 votes as a write-in candidate in the 1934 election in November.

 The “Sacramento Conspiracy” trial began in January 1935.
 Both Chambers and Caroline Decker acted as their own attorneys, with assistance from attorney Leo Gallagher.
 Lasting for over four months, the trial was then the longest trial in California history.
 While the jury deliberated for sixty-six hours, and reportedly took 118 ballots to reach the verdicts, Chambers passed the time “reading a book entitled ‘Fascism and the Social Revolution.’
 On April 1, the jury presented a verdict of guilty, and Chambers was sentenced to five years in prison.
 He was sent to San Quentin, where he served time until October 1937.
 On entering prison, his occupation was listed as “rigger” and his birthplace was recorded as Ohio.

 Appeal and release

-The Third District Court of Appeals reversed the Sacramento verdict on September 28, 1937.
+The Third District Court of Appeal reversed the Sacramento verdict on September 28, 1937.
 The court essentially ruled that evidence presented of a speech made by Chambers in 1930 that was used to convict him of “criminal syndicalism” in 1934 was inadmissible as too remote in a trial in 1934.”
 Chambers was released from San Quentin on October 13, 1937.